patkoch/patkoch/README.md

 :school: I'm in the leadership team of organizing the [#Microsoft Developer User Group Graz](https://www.meetup.com/de-DE/microsoftdevelopergraz/)

+:construction_worker: I'm in the leadership team of the non-profit association [Coding Community Graz](https://coding-community.at/)

+### Conference Organizer: DevOpsDays Graz

+Together with my friends from the Coding Community Graz, I'm organizing the very first DevOpsDays event - [DevOpsDays Graz](https://www.devopsdays.at/) in Austria!

 ### Latest Blog Posts 📝
   * [Terraform on Azure - How to deploy an OpenAI Service with a GPT-4 model](https://www.patrickkoch.dev/posts/post_35/)